berwynhoyt/wordcount-sections/README.md

 # Wordcount Bookmarked Sections in Libreoffice Writer

-This is a Libreoffice Writer extension that counts words in each section of a file and displays each wordcount in the status bar.
+This is a Libreoffice Writer extension that counts words in each section of a file and displays each wordcount in the status bar or document.
 Its purpose is to show your progress when writing a document or essay that has word limits on each section.
 For example: Abstract, Essary, Bibliography, and Footnotes.

 ## Usage

 1. Mark sections by simply adding a bookmark at the start of each section using the Libreoffice Writer menu option `Insert -> Bookmark` (These can be viewed later in the navigator sidebar by pressing F5).
 2. Then simply type Ctrl-Alt-W (or Cmd-Alt-W on Mac) and it will display the wordcount for each section in the status bar for 4 seconds.
+3. Ctrl-Alt-W will also create wordcount fields that you can insert into the document with Ctrl-F2 -> Variables -> User Field.
+   If there are bookmarks, the wordcount fields will also be updated every time the document is saved.

 ## Installation